desihub/speclite/docs/filters.rst

 +------------+-------------------------------------------------------------------------+

 The following sections summarize the standard filters included with the ``speclite`` code distribution.
-Refer to the :doc:`API documentation <api>` of the filters module for details and examples of how to load an use these filters.
+Refer to the :ref:`filters module <filters-api>` API docs for details and examples of how to load an use these filters.
 See :ref:`below <custom-filters>` for instructions on working with your own custom filters.

 SDSS Filters
 ------------